Adolis García Player Props: Rangers vs. Royals

-On Monday, Adolis Garcia (.146 batting average in his past 10 games, with a double, two home runs, three walks and 10 RBI) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 7:40 PM ET.
+The Texas Rangers, including Adolis Garcia (batting .146 in his past 10 games, with a double, two home runs, three walks and 10 RBI), battle starting pitcher Brad Keller and the Kansas City Royals at Kauffman Stadium, Tuesday at 7:40 PM ET.

-In his most recent game he had a hitless showing (0-for-5) against the Astros.
+He had a hitless performance in his most recent game (0-for-5) against the Astros.

 Adolis García Game Info & Props vs. the Royals